 Directions: From Lyons, go west on SR 7 for 15 miles.
 Turn left (south) on SR 72 and go 4.1 miles.
 Turn right at Peaceful Valley area onto the road to Camp Dick.
 Go 1 mile to parking.

-Overall, Buchanan Pass Trail is the 47th most popular walking & backpacking of all 72 hiking in Colorado.
+Overall, Buchanan Pass Trail is the 44th most popular hiking trail of all 66 hikes in Colorado.